 Daily train services run between Moissac and Cahors (via a connection in Toulouse).

-Daily bus services (select department 82 Tarn-et-Garonne) connect Moissac with the nearby villages of Malause and Pommevic, which are located a little further along the Chemin de Saint-Jacques (in the direction of Saint-Jean-Pied-de-Port).
+Daily bus services (select Tarn-et-Garonne region) connect Moissac with Lauzerte (ligne 807) and the nearby villages of Malause and Pommevic, which are located close to the canal towards Auvillar (ligne 801).

 Tourist Office in Moissac